EverestAPI/CelesteTAS-EverestInterop/README.md

 - Savestates may not work properly in custom maps that use code mods.
 Placing a savestate right before leaving a room can help with this.
 - Currently cannot savestate while skipping a cutscene or during the death animation.
 - Crashes due to running out of memory are possible, although uncommon.

+### Misc

+- Inspect entity: open the console then left-click to add the entity to be inspected, right-click to clear the inspecting entities.
+Supports exporting position data via the `StartExport` command.